retvari/dynamical-network-packet-processor/README.md

 Dynamical packet processor
 ==================================

-Dynamical packet processing is allows you to identify, decode and run the specified method which is assigned to the packet, without a switch.
+Dynamical packet processor allows you to identify and associate the given packet to the specified function.